pymeasure/leco-protocol/components.md

 ### Logging Coordinator

-A Data Coordinator is responsible for receiving and publishing logging channel messages.
+A Logging Coordinator is responsible for receiving and publishing logging channel messages.
-Structurally, it is identical to a Data Controller, except that it deals with logging, not data channel messages.
+Structurally, it is identical to a Data Coordinator, except that it deals with logging, not data channel messages.

 ## Observer